arnecdn/greeting-kafka-operator/README.md

-# kafka-topic-operator
+# Greeting-kafka-operator
-The operator manages Kafka topics in a Kubernetes cluster using a custom resource definition (CRD).
+The operator manages Kafka in a Kubernetes cluster using a custom resource definition (CRD) for the Greeting sample application.

 ## Prerequisites
 - A Kubernetes cluster ex. minikube, kind, or any cloud provider.